 Episode 82: Barry Shore – Finding and Choosing Joy in Sales

-Join Barry and the team at Social Sales Link navigate through a plethora of life-changing advice on sales and life in general, from learning about the transformational value of sales to focusing on listening and learning the ability to utilize and leverage silence for your benefit.
+Join Barry and the team at Social Sales Link as they navigate through a plethora of life-changing advice on sales and life in general, such as learning about the transformational value of sales, focusing on listening, and learning the ability to leverage silence for your benefit.

 Barry Shore 00:00

 Sales are no different today, social sales are no different today than they were 50 years ago, 200 years ago, 500 years old, 5000 years ago, which means you need to be personable in your presentation of yourself and in your speech.
 You need to be able to be understood by what you say and how you appear because people work with people, that’s making sales social.

 Welcome to the Making Sales Social Podcast!
 Featuring the top voices in sales and marketing.
 Join hosts Brynne Tillman and Bill McCormick as they discuss the best tips and strategies they are teaching their clients so you can leverage them for your own virtual and social selling.
 You can also listen to us on Apple Podcasts, Spotify, Stitcher, and Google Play.
 Here are your hosts Brynne Tillman and Bill McCormick.

 Hi, welcome to Making Sales Social!
 I’m Bill McCormick.